Minimizing Ocean Impact with Marine Friendly Desalination

 OceanWell

-OceanWell Research
+CEO, OceanWell

 As coastal cities and arid regions increasingly turn to desalination to meet growing freshwater demands, concerns about its impact on marine life have become more urgent.
 Traditional desalination systems, while effective at producing potable water, can harm ocean ecosystems through energy-intensive processes, seawater intakes, and brine discharge.
 Fortunately, marine-friendly desalination technologies are emerging as a vital solution for sustainable water production.